kerberos-io/documentation/content/vault/installation/index.md

 toc: true
 ---

-Just like Kerberos Enterprise, Kerberos Vault can be installed where Kubernetes can be installed.
-This means that it can run at the Edge - Baremetal -, in the cloud - VMs - or at Kubernetes service providers - SAAS - such as GCP, Azure, AWS, DigitalOcean, and the list goes on.
+Kerberos Vault is shipped as a Docker container and is preferably installed inside a Kubernetes cluster.
+This means that it can run at the edge, or in the cloud.

-Although you might except Kubernetes at the Edge or Kubernetes in the cloud, there are no differences, well sorry to say there are.
-As Kubernetes service providers implemented features such as LoadBalancers, Persistent Volumes, and others, they have automated and integrated a huge portion of the Kubernetes stack with their related PAAS services.
-To be more concrete if you are running a Kubernetes Cluster on GCP, you will use the LoadBalancing and Storage services from GCP.
+Although you might except that Kubernetes at the edge or Kubernetes in the cloud is the same installation, you will notice that there are a few differences.

+When running a Kubernetes cluster on a Kubernetes service provider, such as [GKE](https://cloud.google.com/kubernetes-engine), [EKS](https://aws.amazon.com/eks/), you will have a couple of superpowers such as a `LoadBalancer` service, automatic `Volume` creation, etc. The latter is something what is missing in an Edge deployment, there you have to prepare the volumes yourself and install an edge load balancer like `MetalLB`.

-{{< figure src="deployment-models.svg" alt="Kerberos Vault can be installed everywhere your Kubernetes cluster can be installed." caption="Kerberos Vault can be installed everywhere your Kubernetes cluster can be installed." class="stretch">}}
+{{< figure src="vault-edge-cloud-deployments.svg" alt="Kerberos Vault can be installed everywhere your Kubernetes cluster can be installed." caption="Kerberos Vault can be installed everywhere your Kubernetes cluster can be installed." class="stretch">}}

-Compared to Kubernetes at the Edge, there are no predefined LoadBalancers, Storage capabilities, and more.
-This means more administration work for you, but - with great power comes great responsibility - so no worries.
-In the end there are alternative functionalties available, for features which you find out-of-the-box at the Kubernetes service providers, you just have to spend more time on configuring and installing those services/pods/deployments yourself.

 ## Installation on a Kubernetes Service Provider

-Installing Kerberos Vault, just like Kerberos Enterprise, on a Kubernetes Service Provider (Azure, GCP, AWS) is straight forward, as you can create a Kubernetes cluster in a few clicks, get access to public Load Balancers, storage and more.
-Running Kerberos Vault in such a cluster is just a matter of copy-pasting some configuration (yaml) files, and executing some `kubectl apply` commands.
+Installing Kerberos Vault on a Kubernetes Service Provider (Azure, GCP, AWS) is straight forward, as you can create a Kubernetes cluster in a few clicks, get access to public load balancers, volumes and more.
+Running Kerberos Vault in such a cluster is just a matter of copy-pasting some configuration (yaml) files, and execution of `kubectl apply` commands.

+Install Kerberos Vault on a Kubernetes Service Provider by [following this step-by-step installation guide](/vault/installation-cloud).

-{{< figure src="../first-things-first/arch-kerberos-vault-providers.svg" alt="Bring your own storage using Kerberos Vault" caption="Bring your own storage using Kerberos Vault" class="stretch">}}
+{{< figure src="vault-cloud-deployment.svg" alt="Bring your own storage using Kerberos Vault" caption="Bring your own storage using Kerberos Vault" class="stretch">}}

-Install Kerberos Vault on a Kubernetes Service Provider by [following this step-by-step installation guide](/storage/installation-cloud).

 ## Installation in Private cloud or Baremetal

-No need to install Kerberos Vault on a Kubernetes Service Provider, you could install it on your own Kubernetes cluster in your private cloud, or even better inside your own premise.
-The closer you bring Kerberos Vault to your surveillance infrastructure, and Kerberos Enterprise, the more benefits you will experience (low latency, low bandwidth, etc).
+No need to install Kerberos Vault on a Kubernetes Service Provider, it can be installed on your own Kubernetes cluster in your private cloud, or at the edge.
+The closer you bring Kerberos Vault to your video streams, and Kerberos Agents, the more benefits you will experience (low latency, low bandwidth, etc).

-{{< figure src="../first-things-first/arch-edge-kerberos-vault.svg" alt="Store your recordings at the edge with Kerberos Vault" caption="Store your recordings at the edge with Kerberos Vault" class="stretch">}}

-In contradiction to the Kubernetes Service Provider, you will have some work todo.
-Setting up Kubernetes Cluster, play with MetalLB, Persistent Volumes and claims.
-Don't be scared, it's pretty straight forward as well.
-You can't simple expect a: click, click, 💥 approach.
+In contradiction to the Kubernetes Service Provider, there will be more work required.
+Setting up a Kubernetes Cluster, configure a load balancer, create persistent bolumes and claims.

 Install Kerberos Vault on a Private cloud or Baremetal by [following this step-by-step installation guide](/vault/installation-edge).

+{{< figure src="vault-edge-deployment.svg" alt="Store your recordings at the edge with Kerberos Vault" caption="Store your recordings at the edge with Kerberos Vault" class="stretch">}}